Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagen ``newspeak" in all that

-In the case of $\ket{\psi}$, as it was already signalled above we have a big trouble with nomenclature.
-The gut reaction is to call it "the state of the quantum system" in question.
+In the case of $\ket{\psi}$, as it was already argued above we have a big trouble with nomenclature.
+The gut reaction is to call it ``the state of the quantum system" (in question).
 However, this immediately suggests that $\ket{\psi}$ is a property of individual systems (like it is the case for a point mass in the canonical Hamiltonian formalism of classical mechanics, in the case of which $\vec{q}$ and $\vec{p}$ define the state, and are measurable properties of the point mass).

-However, looking just at the formalism which expresses "quantum laws" one sees that the role of $\ket{\psi}$ is that it is a descriptive tool which gives all {\em probabilities} of all possible measurements, via the Born rule $P(r_l|\psi)=|\braket{b_l}{\psi}|^2$.
+However, looking just at the formalism which expresses ``quantum laws" one sees that the role of $\ket{\psi}$ is that it is a descriptive tool which gives all {\em probabilities} of all possible measurements, via the Born rule $P(r_l|\psi)=|\braket{b_l}{\psi}|^2$.
 This formula holds for the measurement described by the observable $\hat O$, defined earlier.
+But this is a statement about the mathematics.
+One must remember that the formula was postulated by Born for probabilities of macroscopic events in the laboratory, related to counts in detectors, or spots on photographic plates, etc. That is, generally readouts of macroscopic measuring apparatuses.
+Within this realm it is both testable, and is being continuously tested in thousands of quantum labs.
+Some try to apply it for events which are fundamentally untestable, but then paradoxes, i.e. contradictions emerge.
+The clinical example of that are the extended Wigner's Friend gedanken-experiments, \cite{Deutsch.85, Rovelli.96, Rovelli.21, Frauchiger.18, Brukner.18}.
+More about that further on.

 Importantly $r_l$ plays here only a bookkeeping role.
 If $r_l$ is given a physical interpretation, e. g. it is a value of angular momentum, then it has specific values allowed for angular momentum.
-However it may be just the number of a detector in measurement station arbitrarily ascribed by the experimenter.
-This arbitrariness, allows even to ascribe complex values or other non numeric symbols to measurement events.
+However it may be just the number tag of a detector in measurement station arbitrarily ascribed by the experimenter.
+This arbitrariness, allows even to ascribe complex values, see e.g. \cite{PhysRevA.55.2564}, or other non numeric symbols to measurement events.
 Therefore in quantum mechanics it is better to think in terms of projector observables, given in this case by $\{\ket{b_l}\!\bra{b_l}\}_l$.